 The scholarship or grant can cover tuition only.
 It is not to be used for any other expenses or fees (such as application or registration fees, sports fees, tutoring).

-2018/19 Scholarship applications will be available April 18th and are due by June 15.
+2019/20 scholarship applications will be available April 15th and are due June 15th.

 A student that receives ESA (Empowerment Scholarship Account) money from the Arizona Department of Education cannot receive any funds from an STO for the same time period.
 A student may utilize an STO scholarship up to the start of ESA funding; or if the ESA contract has been canceled STO scholarships can be utilized after contract cancellation, presuming there is a tuition need.
 Once ESA funding begins, any outstanding STO scholarship money must be refunded by the private school to the STO.